Saturn-Prime/udm-prune/README.md

 nano mongo_prune_js.js

-// copy in txt from the file mongo_prune_js.js above //
+//copy in txt from the file mongo_prune_js.js above

 //Close and save the file